nbloomf/hakyll-shortcode/README.md

 ``[tag attr1='val1' attr2='val2' ... attrN='valN']``

-that you sprinkle throughout your markdown which get expanded at compile time, typically into an ``iframe``.
-They provide a nice user interface on top of fiddly embed APIs.
+that you sprinkle throughout your markdown (between two blank lines) and which get expanded at compile time.
+Shortcodes can expand into anything, but mostly they're used to embed stuff in web pages.

 ## Usage